The Top 6 Project Management Tools Every Project Manager Should Use

 A huge amount of data is amassed over the course of a project.
 A good project management tool allows you to generate reports that give you and your team insights on project completion, budget status, inefficiencies, and more.
 Many project management software tools come with standard reporting features.
 It’s even more helpful when those reports can be customized to your project.

-Kissflow Projects is an ideal project management option for teams and businesses of all sizes.
+Kissflow Projects is an ideal project management software option for teams and businesses of all sizes.
 Kissflow Projects checks all the boxes with a comprehensive suite of features.
 Custom forms, rule-based WIP limits, and personalized boards meet the unique needs of your project and organization.
 The “user swimlane view” gives you a holistic view of what each project participant is working on.

 Asana allows users to create project management templates for use on similar projects in the future.
 It’s good for all size businesses but not ideal for freelancers.
 Some users feel Asana’s interface is overly simple and the system is too rigid, but it has strong task management and collaboration features.
 If your style of project management matches well with Asana, you’ll love it.